The impact of the explicit representation of convection on the climate of a tidally locked planet in global stretched-mesh simulations: Discussion

 \section{Discussion}

 Our results show that LFRic-Atmosphere is capable of simulating small-scale atmospheric processes using a stretched mesh while also reproducing the key characteristics of the global climate of a tidally locked terrestrial exoplanet.
 Using a locally refined mesh allows us to capture small-scale cloud patterns in the substellar region.
-This includes the banded cloud structures on the day side of the planet, known as ``cloud streets'' previously examined in convection-permitting simulations in \citet{Yang23_cloud}.
 In agreement with previous studies based on localized or global high-resolution grids \citep[e.g.][]{Harris16_high-resolution, Kajikawa16_resolution, Uchida16_error, Rios-Berrios22_differences}, resolving deep convection leads to more intense and localized precipitation.
 Thus, at a reduced computational cost (Table~\ref{tab:tech}), LFRic-Atmosphere allows us to examine a regional phenomenon such as convection in great detail and at the same time study the interaction between local and global atmospheric circulation.

 Tidally locked exoplanets offer a particularly suitable use case but a locally refined mesh has also shown potential for Mars climate modeling, e.g. at the scale of individual craters \citep{Lian23_unstructured}.
+Stretched-mesh GCMs may also be useful in studying Titan weather, in particular the interaction between localized convective storms and large-scale Rossby waves \citep{Battalio21_global}.
+For Venus and slowly-rotating Venus-like exoplanets, stretched-mesh GCMs may shed light on the convectively-generated gravity waves and their interaction with the superrotating flow \citep{Lefevre18_three-dimensional}.
+For non tidally locked exoplanets, the mesh can be stretched in a different way, e.g. focusing the high resolution on the equatorial band, allowing for a better simulation of deep convection in the tropics \citep{Rios-Berrios22_differences}.